This is the multi-page printable view of this section. Click here to print.

 Variable Value Warnings

 If this feature is activated within the repositoryConfig the tool will spit out warnings which will inform you if there are suspicious variable values remaining after variable placeholders have been replaced.
 If for example a learner has to solve an exercise which contains Trucks instead of Cars (see config above) then the solution of this leaner should not contain variable values like “Car”, “CarRepository”, “setCar” or “setCars”.
 In the originRepositoryConfig you can define a whitelist of file types which should be included in the warning process.
-Additionally an ignoreList can be configured.
-If a variable value is contained in one of the defined values inside the ignoreList this specific variable value will not trigger a warning.
-The following json is an example for the discussed configurable options:

 {